facebookarchive/FBNotifications/README.md

 In-app notifications are powered by a custom format that has an open specification available in this repository.
 The format describes all the possible values and combinations of content that can be rendered by the framework.

-We are open to accepting the contributions to the format and the format is constantly evolving.
+We are open to accepting contributions to the format and the format is constantly evolving.
 Any version of the framework is compatible with any previous version of the format in the same major version scope.

 For example: